pjfancher/dotfiles/README.md

 ## Install As Is
 [peej.io](http://peej.io) links to the raw `install-remote.sh` script.

-To install all dot files and plugins: `curl -Ls peej.io | bash`
+To install all dot files and plugins: `curl -L peej.io | bash`

 ## Custom Setup